 - Best gift under $200 and helps developing nations

-Under a sufficiently dark sky, this telescope's 5.1 inches (13 cm) of aperture — very big for the price — will reveal the unexpectedly extensive width of the Andromeda galaxy.
+Under a sufficiently dark sky, this telescope's 5.1 inches (13 centimeters) of aperture — very big for the price — will reveal the unexpectedly extensive width of the Andromeda galaxy.
 You will love exploring the moon on any clear night, except when it's a full moon (too bright and "flat" to observe).
 And many objects between and beyond are in range of this novel tabletop reflector.

 The best trick of this scope is that it packs down small.
-Employing a clever tube and truss strategy, the OneSky pops from a compact 15-inch-long (38 cm) parcel to its nearly 26-inch (66 cm) working focal length.
+Employing a clever tube-and-truss strategy, the OneSky pops from a compact, 15-inch-long (38 cm) parcel to its nearly 26-inch (66 cm) working focal length.
 And the "rocker arm" style altitude/azimuth turntable mount has a sturdy built-in handle.
 At just 14 lbs.
 (6.4 kg), it's a "grab and go" telescope that fits easily on the seat of a compact car and sets up, ready for fieldwork, in seconds.
-It's an easy-to-use telescope, but should you get stuck there are ample answers on trustworthy online astronomy hobby forums.
+It's an easy-to-use telescope, but should you get stuck, there are ample answers on trustworthy online astronomy hobby forums.

 (Outside the United States, the OneSky is sold as the nearly identical SkyWatcher Heritage 130, but you won't be supporting AWB.)

 How does a telescope costing nearly $300 qualify as "inexpensive"?
 When it has a lot to offer for the money:

 Levenhuk puts an archetypal 5-inch (13 cm) Newtonian reflector on a classic equatorial mount with long shaft controls for traditional guiding across the universe.
 There is nothing automated or computer-assisted about this rig.
 And that's good.
 Here's why: